 Former Secretary of State Henry Kissinger once said, “Ninety percent of the politicians give the other ten percent a bad reputation.”
 U.S. Representative Michele Bachmann, R-Minn, might be in that put-upon tenth.

-Posts By Rachel Paulk
+Articles By: Rachel Paulk

 Falun Gong practitioners met on Friday, July 18th, near the Washington Monument to protest Communist China’s treatment of the peaceful religious sect.